 Yes, Make sure all filters are cleaned by washing them with fresh petrol.
 Always use fresh petrol when cleaning the filters.
 Properly clean the filters; make sure there is no dirt or other contaminants.

-After washed the filters with petrol, don’t leave the filters drenched in petrol.
+After washing the filters with petrol, don’t leave the filters drenched in petrol.
 Get a clean lint-free rag and wipe off the inside of the pump.

 You can plan the cleaning of the filters according to the manufacturer’s maintenance schedule provided in the owner’s manual.

-Fuel filter should be cleaned at regular intervals according to the manufacturer’s maintenance schedule provided in the vehicle’s manual.
-Though it is a very simple task to do, you must be extremely cautious because of the gas that is in the lines to the filter.
+The fuel filter should be cleaned at regular intervals according to the manufacturer’s maintenance schedule provided in the vehicle’s manual.
+Though it is a very simple task to do, you must be extremely cautious because of the gas that is in the lines of the filter.
 Follow these tips to keep the job safe, clean, and simple.